iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

     ```bash
     kubectl apply -f iomesh-mysql-sc.yaml
     ```
 3. Create a YAML config `mysql-deployment.yaml` with the following content,  containing `PersistentVolumeClaim`, `Service`, and `Deployment`.
+Enter a password to allow access to the database as instructed below.
     ```yaml
     apiVersion: v1
     kind: PersistentVolumeClaim